Jeerhz/Kiro2025/README.md

 1. Parse the input files.

+- I recommand you to create a sandbox notebook so you can parse with pandas the json file to see how it is structured etc. Then you can use JSON and DataFrames Julia packages to load the inputs after you understand the structure.
+Create class and types corresponding to the main keys of the JSON so we have a code more readable.
+This is something GPT should be able to do.
 - We are given instances of different sizes to run our code.
 The priority is to have something functional.
 - We may sort data by time, handle missing values, create basic features like lags or rolling averages.